Bowsen13/qtdesigner/readme.txt

 to make run.py work :
+    -change in mainwindow_ui.py :
+        -the QPushButton for Une_cartouche
+        -the QTreeView for File_explorer

-    -change in mainwindow_ui.py the QPushButton for Une_cartouche -replace : import.ressources_rc by :
+    -replace : import.ressources_rc by :
         import ressources.ressources_rc
         from fileexplorer.fileexplorer import File_explorer